When slash-and-burn plantation fires spread, these Indonesian women douse the flames

 Indonesia is the world’s largest producer of palm oil, and nearly all of it comes from either Sumatra or Kalimantan.
 The farms have wreaked havoc on peatlands, one of the world’s most important carbon sinks.
 When the bogs are cleared, the water table sinks and soil becomes highly flammable.

 A new consciousness about the risks of fire spread rapidly to this community in 2019, when agricultural burning amid drought conditions sparked fires that raged for months.
 Millions of acres of peatlands and rainforest burned.
-And it kept many of the mothers who would eventually form Power of Mama up at night, worried about the effects of smoke and haze on their children’s health.
+And it kept many of the mothers who would eventually form the Power of Mama up at night, worried about the effects of smoke and haze on their children’s health.

 The Power of Mama was launched in 2022 by Yayasan International Animal Rescue Indonesia (YIARI), whose long-term goal is to save the critically endangered orangutan.
 The women’s group has since expanded to eight villages, covering more than 125 hectares (over 300 acres), in an area called Ketapang.